A simpler explanation of the reflective properties of conic sections, by following light rays along local isosceles paths: Conclusion

 \section{Conclusion}

-The arguments presented here are probably not new, although I have so far been unable to find them, either in the books on conics that referenced above \citep{akopyan,downs,glaeser} or anywhere else.
+The argument presented here aims to provide a simple and intuitive explanation for the reflective properties of conics.
+It does not seem to exist in the current literature, either in the books on conics referenced above \citep{akopyan,downs,glaeser} or elsewhere.
 Whether previously published or not, the approach does not appear to be widely known.
 I hope that this simpler proof will be useful for teaching, and that it might help to make the reflective properties of conic sections easier to understand and to explain.